EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### DigitalInput.onChange(f)
 Subscribes a function that must be f(topic,value) to get notified on hold events.
 Topic will always be `"/system/gpio/hold/"+str(self.pin)`, and the value will always True.

-#### DigitalInput.setRawMockVakue(f)
+#### DigitalInput.setRawMockValue(v)
-On platforms without real GPIO, or where you explicitly set the factory to Mock, sets the fake raw input value.
-If real GPIO exists, raise an error.
+Switches to mock/testing mode and sets the fake raw input value.
+Everything should behave exactly like it's getting real GPIO input.

+#### DigitalInput.releaseMocking()
+Returns to real GPIO.

 #### DigitalInput.gpio